UriosteguiM12/cmpm-121-f25-s5/README.md

 # Refactoring

-1. Unclear variable names - fixed by giving moer meaningful names such as 'counter' and 'title' instead of 'c' and 'h'
+1. Unclear variable names - fixed by giving more meaningful names such as 'counter' and 'title' instead of 'c' and 'h'
+2. Reduce duplicated code - fixed by consolidating increment, decrement, and reset button logic into a single dynamic handler.